 Crazy Horse

 Picture what could go on in Paris at a place called Crazy Horse.
-If you guessed the most all-out avant-garde cabaret, then you’re bang on.
+If you guessed the sexiest Parisian cabaret, then you’re bang on.
 Occupying former wine cellars close to the Champs-Elysées since early 1950s, this place has been an institution (and until recently, a family business, btw) ever since (it was referenced in the Rolling Stone’s song, after all).
 From time to time, instead of catching the glimpse of freed nipple (sometimes even belonging to one and only Pamela Anderson), you may see a stage full of magicians, jugglers, and mimes.
 The dancing spectacle, however, is one where you’ll need some wild horses to drag you away.
+Ladies be warned — if you were on the fence, you will leave with a certifiably not-less-than 49% gay quotient.
+Or so my friend says… Note: wear a sexy dress/nice evening attire to look your best and you’ll enjoy it more as you won’t feel so outgunned by the sheer flawlessness of all that booty…

 NEIGHBORHOOD: Eiffel Tower / Trocadéro